kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/oh_my_zsh-tmux/README.md

 source .zshrc
 ```
 After you restart your terminal, you should see the effects of installing these plugins.
+If not, log out and log back in.

 ## Using zsh with ROS
 You have to execute the following commands to your .zshrc file to source the environment variables in your terminal: